 In 1945, Dr Roland Pope, an ophthalmic surgeon from Sydney, promised the bequest of his art collection of some 123 works of art to Newcastle, conditional upon the construction of an art gallery to house them.
 Pope's bold promise was fuelled by a passionate belief that a steel city could have the best art gallery in the country.
 His collection was held in storage for 12 years awaiting the Gallery's opening, which came in 1957, when 'Newcastle City Art Gallery', as it was then known, opened on the second floor of the War Memorial Cultural Centre, adjacent to the gallery's current home.

 Led by director Andrew Ferguson, a purpose built Gallery was constructed in the mid-1970s and officially opened by Her Majesty Queen Elizabeth II on Friday 11 March 1977.
 Proudly, Newcastle Art Gallery is Australia's first purpose built regional Gallery.
 Applauded as a model for medium-sized galleries, it has an innovative floor plan and hanging system.
 Further, the building is also an important example of early 1970s architecture with its geometric forms and brutalist aesthetic.
-Newcastle City Council's architect Brian Pile was the innovate designer of the present-day brutalist building.
+City Of Newcastle's architect Brian Pile was the innovate designer of the present-day brutalist building.

 The collection reflects the history of Newcastle as the eighth largest city in Australia.
 Established in 1804 as a penal settlement, and the earliest works in the Gallery's collection are by convict artists.
 Joseph Lycett's paintings of early Newcastle, or Coal River as it was known in the early nineteenth century, give central prominence to Nobbys headland, the quintessential feature of Newcastle harbour.
 Lycett's early views of Newcastle also document the Indigenous inhabitants of the region, namely the Awabakal and Worimi people, whose lands spread north of the Hunter River and south to encompass Lake Macquarie.
 You can find more information about the collection in the Collection pages.